selivan/selivan.github.io/cv/index.md

 # Summary

-I like to create reliable well-automated systems, that require minimal manual mainteinance.
+I like to create reliable well-automated systems, that require minimal manual maintenance.
 A good sysadmin is a lazy sysadmin :) I am passionate about Linux and Open Source software.

 # Contacts
 <span class="icon">{% include point-on-map.svg %}</span>Voronezh, Russia.
 Relocation is possible.